sassoftware/enlighten-apply/SAS_UE_Random_Projections/README.md

 SAS/STAT.
 Accompanies the Machine Learning with Wide Data using SAS presentation at the Analytics2015 conference.

+This example will run in the free [SAS&reg; University Edition](http://www.sas.com/en_us/software/university-edition.html).

 INSTRUCTIONS

 1.)
 Clone or download the enlighten-apply repo from